Aquanty/rtd-hgs/docs/source/index.rst

 #. **He1_et** Pressure head [L] above which full evaporation can occur,
    :math:`\psi_{e1}=\psi(\theta_{e1})`.

-This is an alternative to the command Evaporation limiting saturations.
+| This is an alternative to the command Evaporation limiting
+  saturations.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 .. _tab:lai_table: